raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/functional-iterators.md

   array.filter(fn)[0];
 ~~~~~~~~

 JavaScript would apply `fn` to every element.
 If `array` was very large, and `fn` very slow, this would consume a lot of unnecessary time.
-And if `fn` had some sort fo side-effect, the program could be buggy.
+And if `fn` had some sort of side-effect, the program could be buggy.

 ### caveat